Brendan M. Walsh

 - Mar 16, 2015 - Five Pashman Stein Attorneys Selected for Inclusion in New Jersey Super Lawyers List for 2015 Six Attorneys Also Selected to the Rising Stars List

 Brendan Walsh focuses his practice on complex civil litigation and white collar criminal defense.
 He is a seasoned litigator who prides himself on working hard and thinking creatively to protect his clients’ interests.
-In addition to his trial work, Brendan has substantial appellate experience, having successfully handled appeals in the U.S. Courts of Appeals for the Second, Third, and D.C.
+In addition to his trial court work, Brendan has substantial appellate experience, having successfully handled appeals in the U.S. Courts of Appeals for the Second, Third, and D.C.
 Circuits, as well as the Appellate Division of the Superior Court of New Jersey.
 He also has authored amicus briefs to a number of appellate courts, including the Supreme Court of the United States, the Supreme Court of New Jersey, and the U.S. Courts of Appeals for the Third and Tenth Circuits.

 Brendan brings substantial business experience to his litigation practice.
 Prior to attending law school, he worked as a certified public accountant at Deloitte where he provided audit and advisory services to a diverse group of clients around the world, including other accounting and consulting firms, manufacturers, retailers, and a professional sports franchise.
 Before arriving at PSWH, Brendan was a litigation associate at Patton Boggs LLP.
 He also clerked for Judge Maryanne Trump Barry of the U.S. Court of Appeals for the Third Circuit and Judge Katharine S. Hayden of the U.S. District Court for the District of New Jersey.